LarvixON-ZPI/larvixon-frontend/lib/src/simulation/README.md

-# About Us Feature
+# Simulation Feature

 ## Overview

-This feature handles About Us functionality in the Larvixon application.
+This feature handles Simulation functionality in the Larvixon application.

 ## Architecture